Holiday search

 Santa Maria differs slightly in character to its neighbours through its dryer, warmer climate as the island is older, and therefore flatter and lower lying.
 The small island is mountainous in the centre, with plunging cliffs and pretty hillsides sloping towards the ocean.
-There are great places to swim as well as dive, and the island has one of the only true pale sand beaches.
+There are great places to swim as well as dive, and the island has one of the few true pale sand beaches.

 Christopher Columbus sought refuge here in 1493 on his return from America, and you can take yourself back in time to through the 15th century streets of Vila do Porto and its cliff top fort.